Volunteers’ Week: Launchpad volunteers give over 7,200 hours of their time to help prevent homeless

 It’s Volunteers’ Week (1-7 June) and we are celebrating Launchpad’s dedicated, talented and hardworking team of volunteers – who have a multitude of different skills and experience, and collectively gave an impressive 7,207 hours of their time last year to prevent homelessness in Reading.

 Launchpad is lucky enough to have 130 volunteers who work closely with the charity’s 50 paid members of staff, and a third of volunteers work directly with clients.
-There are a wide range of volunteering roles across the organisation, which includes providing housing and homelessness-related information and support at our drop-in service; running classes in sewing, art and gardening; helping clients learn how to use computers and search for jobs; and working in HR, admin and marketing.
+There are a wide range of volunteering roles across the organisation, which include providing housing and homelessness-related information and support at our drop-in service; running classes in sewing, art and gardening; helping clients learn how to use computers and search for jobs; and working in HR, admin and marketing.
 Our counselling service is run by four volunteer qualified counsellors, who offer clients a safe place to talk through their problems and an opportunity to tackle deep-rooted issues.

 As part of our work to prevent street homelessness and partner with organisations across Reading to help those in housing need, Launchpad also provides two volunteers for each Severe Weather Emergency Provision (SWEP) night.
 If the Met Office forecasts that temperatures will drop below -1°C for three or more consecutive nights, SWEP is activated and rough sleepers have access to an emergency bed at The Salvation Army hostel in central Reading.
 Our volunteers welcome people off the streets, and get them a hot drink and some food.
 We also provide beds, sleeping bags, towels and other resources whenever SWEP is activated.